IWL FACULTY RESEARCH GRANT (2023-2024) Call for Proposals

 6. Justification: Describe the significance of the study, the relevance of the proposed project to the overall mission of IWL, how it will benefit UVA, and why the IWL should fund it.

 7. Dissemination plans: Presentation at an IWL Roundtable or poster session is required of all grant recipients.
 Please describe any other plans for dissemination such as presentations or publication (in the appropriate journal, online on Teacher Talk, etc.), as relevant.

 8. Budget: In addition to the tabular budget, please include a narrative justification.

-Be aware that any award amount given and used for wages should include the Fringe Benefit portion of any employee and student wage (i.e., 0.06% of the wages).
-For example, if your proposed budget is $998.58, it will be $943 in wages and $56.58 in Fringe Benefit.
-Remember that any equipment purchased is the property of the University of Virginia.
+Please be aware that any award amount given and used for research assistant wages should include the Fringe Benefit portion of any employee and student wage (i.e., 0.06% of the wages).
+For example, if your proposed budget for such wages is $998.58, it will be $943.00 in wages and $56.58 in Fringe Benefit.
+Remember that any equipment purchased with the grant is the property of the University of Virginia.

 9. CV: Provide a 2-page CV for each applicant on the project (longer CVs will not be accepted).